University of Minnesota Marching Band: Assistant Director

-The current Assistant Director of the University of Minnesota Marching Band is Dr. John Leonard, who graduated from the University of Massachusetts-Amherst with a Bachelor of Music degree in instrumental music education and holds graduate degrees from the University of Massachusetts-Amherst, Western Michigan University, and University of Kansas.
-Dr. Leonard formerly acted as the Interim Assistant Director of Bands and Director of the Bronco Marching Band at Western Michigan University.
+Dr. Emmanuel Rodriguez is the Interim Assistant Director of Athletic Bands.
+Prior to joining the School of Music, Rodriguez served on the faculties of Indiana State University and the University of Louisiana at Monroe.
+Previously, he served as Director of Bands at Miramar High School in Florida, where he reanimated the historic program by quadrupling student enrollment and achieving consistently high ratings in district and state evaluations.
+Rodriguez has earned degrees from Louisiana State University, the University of Central Florida, and Florida Agricultural and Mechanical University.

 Drum Major

 The University of Minnesota Marching Band has a single drum major.
-The current drum major of the marching band is Jon Ingram.
-In its history, the University of Minnesota Marching Band has had 66 drum majors, some holding the position as long as five seasons.
+The current drum major of the marching band is Charlotte Baker.
+In its history, the University of Minnesota Marching Band has had 68 drum majors, with some having held the position for up to five seasons.
 The drum major is considered the leading member of the ensemble, and acts as an instructor, spokesperson, and performer.
 The responsibilities of the drum major include marching and mace-spinning performances on the field during shows, conducting the band in the stands during games, leading parades, and acting as a leader and teacher during rehearsals.
 Similarly to the position in other marching bands in the Big Ten Conference, the drum major is known for the execution of the traditional "back bend" during the pregame show, where they bend backwards until their head touches the ground.

 Block Captain

 The marching band has one block captain, who is considered a partner to the drum major in leading the band, and serves as a backup performer to the drum major.
 Like the drum major, the position is of a leadership and instructional nature.
-The current block captain of the University of Minnesota Marching Band is Kindra Peterson.
+The current block captain of the University of Minnesota Marching Band is Zainab Adebayo.